 So in an electric car there’s no major transmission system, driveshaft components, and in some designs you don’t even have axles or differentials.
 A modern electric drivetrain is much simpler than a modern gasoline one, with parts counts that are tens or hundreds of times smaller.

-Over on the right is an image of the Tesla Model S (from Rides with Chuck) and that’s basically the entire car – motors between the wheels where the front and rear axle/transaxle would be, an a battery pack in the floor of the car (the silvery part at the top of the frame).
+Over on the right is an image of the Tesla Model S (from Rides with Chuck) and that’s basically the entire car – the motors are placed between the wheels (the big cylinder in mid-image) where the front and rear axle/transaxle would be, and a battery pack is in the floor of the car (the light-silvery part at the top-left).

 In a typical car, the drivetrain eats up about 5 to 6% of the energy from the engine, in an electric design it’s close to 0%.

 The motor itself is fantastically efficient, varying between 85 and 95% efficient across the entire range of speeds.
 But that’s in terms of the electricity being delivered to it from the batteries.
 That conversion is not direct – the batteries provide DC power but the motor uses AC, so you need to use an “inverter” to change it from one to the other.
 Modern inverters are about 95% efficient.

 In a gasoline car the fuel that’s pumped into your tank is used directly in the engine.
 That’s not the case in an electric car, where the “fuel” is AC power from your home, and the tank is a battery full of DC power.
 So we have to convert from AC to DC using a charger which is also about 95% efficient.